notaryproject/specifications/specs/plugin-extensibility.md

 * Plugin publisher SHOULD provide SHA256 checksum for each released archive
 * If the plugin has external dependencies, plugin publisher MUST include them in the archive
 * License file is optional but it's recommended to be included in the archive
+* To avoid [ZIP bombs](https://en.wikipedia.org/wiki/Zip_bomb), plugin archive file size is limited to less than 256 MiB.
+The sum of the extracted files is also limited to 256 MiB

 For example, an archive of a Notation plugin `helloworld` for Linux AMD64 machine `notation-helloworld_1.0.1_linux_amd64.zip` includes these files: